comp426-2023-spring/.github/.github/ISSUE_TEMPLATE/autograder.md

 - [ ] Identify which autograder check is failing.
 - [ ] Explain what is happening.
-- [ ] Provied URL to failed autograder action.
+- [ ] IMPORTANT: Provied URL to failed autograder action.
 (Click the Actions tab in _your_ assignment repository and get the URL next to the most recent workflow run.)
 - [ ] Explain what you think should be happening.
 - [ ] Provide **_screenshots_** of your test run on _your local_ machine.
 - [ ] Explain why you think the autograder is failing.

-Delete text above this line before you submit your issue.
-Place your issue information in the appropriate sections below.
+***Delete text above this line before you submit your issue.
+Place your issue information in the appropriate sections below.***

 #### Which autograder check is failing?